cocos/cocos-docs/en/physics/character-controller/index.md

 ## Note

-The character controller is not supported on ByteDance mini-game wasm.
+The character controller is not supported on Douyin mini-game wasm.
 Use the builtin wasm in Cocos Creator to enable this feature.